COVID-19 pandemic in Michigan: 2020

-On March 27, U.S. Surgeon General Jerome Adams dubbed Metro Detroit, which has a large majority of the cases, a "hot spot".
-A separate study by the Harvard Global Health Institute deemed Macomb County as a hot spot in early August 2020.
-In May, the city of Detroit had 20% of the state's total cases and 25% of the deaths.
-African Americans made up 31% of the state's total cases and 40% of deaths.
+Detroit Pistons player Christian Wood was diagnosed with COVID-19 on March 14.

 Christian singer Sandi Patty tested positive for the virus on March 18, after having performed a concert at Andrews University in Berrien Springs on March 8.
 Some individuals attended a VIP experience after the concert and had close contact with the singer.
 All of the VIP attendees were instructed to self-isolate and monitor symptoms through March 22.
-Three subsequent cases in Berrien County have been linked to the concert.
+Three subsequent cases in Berrien County were linked to the concert.

-As of March 25, nine Detroit Police Department employees have tested positive for COVID-19, while 280 others have been placed in quarantine.
-On March 24, one death was reported within the department, a 38-year-old civilian dispatcher.
-A second death was reported on the same date, a commanding officer within the department who died from complications with the virus.
+By March 25, nine Detroit Police Department employees had tested positive for COVID-19, while 280 others had been placed in quarantine.
+Two deaths were reported within the department on March 24, a 38-year-old civilian dispatcher and a commanding officer within the department who died from complications with the virus.
 Chief James Craig tested positive for the virus and was under quarantine for over two weeks.
-As of March 25, six other Detroit city employees have contracted the virus, with numerous others placed under quarantine.
+As of March 25, six other Detroit city employees had contracted the virus, with numerous others placed under quarantine.
 The officers and others reportedly contracted the disease at a community breakfast event at Ford Resource and Engagement Center in Detroit on March 6.
 Seventy-six Detroit police officers and 17 firefighters were infected by March 31.

-Eighteen Wayne County Sheriff's Office employees have also tested positive for the virus, with the department's first confirmed death on March 25, a 63-year old Commander and 30-year veteran of the department.
-Detroit Pistons player Christian Wood has also been diagnosed with COVID-19.
+Eighteen Wayne County Sheriff's Office employees also tested positive for the virus, with the department's first confirmed death on March 25, a 63-year old Commander and 30-year veteran of the department.
 State representative Isaac Robinson from Detroit died from a suspected COVID-19 infection on March 29 at the age of 44.
 On April 6, another state representative, Karen Whitsett, also from Detroit, reported she has been also been diagnosed with COVID-19.